andrewlfc7/rfx-mm/README.md

 ## Configuration

-All bot settings are stored in `parameters.yaml`
+All of the bot config setting are stored in the  `parameters.yaml`

+Also, the bot is currently set up for BTC since it has the most liquidity on RFX, but it can be easily tweaked for other coins.
+Just make sure the coin is also traded on Binance.

 `parameters.yaml`:
 ```yaml